 Virgin Australia will continue to offer Economy-X seating, which provides extra leg room and a dedicated overhead luggage compartment, saying this is a popular upgrade purchase for Economy customers.

 The airline will retain Business Class seats but the offering as a whole is under review, with more details on what customers can expect due to be revealed next year.

 As government-imposed travel restrictions ease and travel demand resumes, Virgin Australia will re-open a smaller network of domestic lounges at airports where high volumes of frequent flyers travel.
-These include:

 - Brisbane (reopening today)

 - Gold Coast